spencerhhubert/plate-vector/README.md

 # plate-vector

-randomly generates this pattern of lego-looking plates in javascript
+randomly generates this pattern of lego-looking plates in javascript.

+the size of the grid and the size of the studs can be adjusted in brick.js

 https://spencerhhubert.github.io/plate-vector/